-Mobile Technologies Template Policy (inc. BYOD/BYOT)
+Shaftesbury Abbey Mobile Technologies Policy (inc. BYOD/BYOT)

 Mobile technology devices may be a school owned/provided or privately owned smartphone, tablet, notebook / laptop or other technology that usually has the capability of utilising the school’s wireless network.
 The device then has access to the wider internet which may include the school’s learning platform and other cloud based services such as email and data storage.